 The Need for Speed

 Having a fast loading website is paramount.
 Search engine not only use it as a ranking factor, but it also impacts user experience.
 In fact, Google will expect a website to fully load in less than 3 seconds.
 If your website is not meeting this threshold, consider making changes to your website design and upgrading your hosting.
-A simple design will sometimes produce better results.
+A simple web design will sometimes produce better results.

-Traditionally, technical Search Engine Optimization is important.
+Traditionally, technical Search Engine Optimisation is important.
 But, it is now sharing weight with other factors such as click-through rates, engagement, and other user behaviors.
 Essentially, machine learning works to understand which content is actually relevant and popular versus content that simply meets a technical standard.

 Branding versus Backlinks